puru444/Ethereum_ERC20_Token_KaseiCoin/README.md

 **2. Deploy Contracts:**

-I. In order to deploy the Contracts, 90 Ether were sent from Ganache (Personal Blockchain) to MetaMask (Wallet):
+I. In order to deploy the Contracts, 90 Ether were sent from Ganache (Personal Blockchain) to MetaMask (Wallet) to cover expenses:

 ![ganache_sent_eth](https://user-images.githubusercontent.com/86034323/142841440-4240fe1d-7190-4555-a70d-4637d31de583.png)